invoke-ai/InvokeAI/docs/help/SAMPLER_CONVERGENCE.md

 <img width="1456" alt="image" src="https://user-images.githubusercontent.com/50542132/191946126-537b59a2-c042-46d6-9e1c-f64f1d3c9c0a.png">

 ### **Sampler generation times**

+there are 2 things. true convergence and being a good indicator.
+Convergance can take +100 steps most times (nature seems faster), but a reasonable result can be obtained earlier.
+And for batch generation, the most important thing is a sampler that at low steps is indicative of high step results.
+And for this, we need to take into account the speed of each sampler.

 | Sampler   | (3 sample avg) it/s (M1 Max 64GB, 512x512)  |
 |---|---|